jamesoguntebi/AS_LeaseLib/README.md

 $ clasp run 'runTests' -p '[{"spreadsheetId": "<id>", "testClassNames": ["UtilTest"]}]'
 ```

+### Triggers

+See triggers.ts.
+There are triggers that run when sheets are opened, and
+triggers that run on a timer.
+The sheet-event triggers are updated whenever a
+client sheet is registered or unregistered.
+The clock triggers can be updated
+by running `clasp run 'updateClockTriggers'` from the command line or running
+the function from AppsScript web UI.

 ### Library Versions

 In `appscript.json`, this project depends on other libraries at a specific